YHK-UEPlugins-Public/018_UEGaussianSplatting_Public/README.md

 ![image-20231103215528964](README/00_Res/01_Images/image-20231103215528964.png)

 **Note**: Since the "**3D Gaussian Splatting**"(Or named "**UEGS Model**" in this "UEGaussianSplatting" Plugin) file is relatively large, and the storage space of Git repository on GitHub is limited.
-So onnly these 4 "3D Gaussian Splatting" sample files and levels are uploaded at present.
+So only these 4 "3D Gaussian Splatting" sample files and levels are uploaded at present.

 ### 6. If the The "UEGS Model" is not visible, should recompile the following material: